 Employment Outlook and Salary

-Job opportunities for police, fire and ambulance dispatchers were projected to increase by eight percent between 2012 and 2022, per BLS figures.
-A growing population and the prevalence of cellular phones were expected to result in more calls to dispatchers.
-Employee turnover should also drive job growth.
+Job opportunities for police, fire and ambulance dispatchers were projected to decrease by three percent between 2014 and 2024, per BLS figures.

 The BLS reported that these dispatchers earned an average annual wage of $40,000 in 2015.